AndrewKostandy/MLtoolkit/README.md

 #> 6 0.24  Very Good J     VVS2     62.8    57   336  3.94  3.96  2.48
 ```

-Let’s take the “cut” column to be our outcome and the “clarity” column
-to be our predictor.
-We can get the proportion of each predictor level
-associated with each outcome level.
+Let's take the "cut" column to be our outcome and the "clarity" column to be our predictor.
+We can get the proportion of each predictor level associated with each outcome level.

 ``` r
 get_prop(diamonds, clarity, cut) %>% head()